DeAnthonyGray1/GRC-Risk-Assessment-NIST-800-53r5-/README.md

 # Enterprise Risk Assessment – (NIST 800-53 Based Analysis)

 ## 📌 Overview
-This project presents an **Access Controls Risk Assessment** focused on the **Principle of Least Privilege (AC-6)** in a simulated enterprise environment based on the NIST 800-53 framework.
+This project presents an **Access Controls Risk Assessment** focused on the **Principle of Least Privilege (AC-6)** in a simulated enterprise environment (DWFinancial LLC) based on the NIST 800-53 framework.

 The assessment was conducted through structured interviews with organizational stakeholders to evaluate how access control policies are implemented, enforced, and monitored within a cloud-based environment (Microsoft Azure AD).